Update on 22nd December 2020

 Input Tax Credit (ITC) on Reverse Charge

-Unlike forwarding charge transactions, where the tax liability has to be settled by the vendor for the recipient to claim it as Input Tax Credit (ITC), in case of reverse charge mechanism it is the recipient who deposits the tax and then claims it as Input Tax Credit (ITC).
-Also, reverse charge transactions are not governed by the 10% provisional Input Tax Credit (ITC) rule.
-This perhaps makes it the only Input Tax Credit (ITC) which is fully under your control.
+Unlike forwarding charge transactions, where the tax liability has to be settled by the vendor for the recipient to claim it as Input Tax Credit (ITC), in the case of reverse charge mechanism it is the recipient who deposits the tax and then claims it as Input Tax Credit (ITC).

 While for computing the eligible Input Tax Credit (ITC), the conditions stated above are still applicable.
 Hence, not the entire amount paid as tax liability can be available to be claimed.